rist-ro/rl-introduction-notes/sutton_rl.md

 ---

 Another possibility is the use of **coarse coding** where each state is mapped to a binary vector.
 Each component of this vector corresponds to whether the states is within a **receptive field**.
-A receptive field can be any contiguous set of points in the state space, but usually they are **repeating and overlapping tiles or circles**.
+A receptive field can be any contiguous set of points in the state space, but, usually, they are **repeating and overlapping tiles or circles**.

 Tiling is the simpler and overall more feasible alternative.
 State aggregation is a particular case of coarse coding where a single such tiling is used.
-Also asymmetrical offsets for the tiles are often preferred as uniform ones (see Fig 9.11 on page 219).
+Also, asymmetrical offsets for the tiles are often preferred to uniform ones (see Fig 9.11 on page 219).

-**Hashing** can be use to reduce a high number of tiles to a manageable number.
+**Hashing** can be used to reduce a high number of tiles to a manageable number.
 Hashing is, however, non-injective and assigns multiple tiles to the same bin, effectively creating larger, even non-contiguous, tiles.

 ---